 This article will take a focus and compare the Blink XT vs Arlo Pro, by exploring the most important features.
 In addition to this, you should read this comparison of the original Arlo, as well as the Arlo Pro 2, against the Arlo Pro is recommended.

 - Blink XT vs Arlo Pro

 - 3.Camera Features

 - Blink XT vs Arlo Pro Comparison Table

 Read more: Nest vs Ring vs Arlo

 Setting up the Blink system is an easy DIY process from start to finish.
-Every Blink camera system comes with a Sync Module to help with this setup and regulate the camera's power usage.
+Every Blink camera system comes with a Sync Module to help with this setup and regulate the camera’s power usage.
 Just plug the Sync Module in and follow the steps on the Blink app.
 From start to finish it can be outlined in a few easy steps:

 - Plug the Sync Module into an electricity socket

 - Launch the Blink app and run the setup